๐ŸจHospitality Management

 Why This Matters

-Understanding marketing channels isn't just about knowing where hotels advertise—it's about grasping the distribution strategy that determines a property's profitability, brand control, and guest relationships.
-You're being tested on concepts like channel mix optimization, direct vs. indirect distribution, customer acquisition costs, and the balance between reach and margin.
+Understanding marketing channels isn't about memorizing where hotels advertise.
+It's about grasping the distribution strategy that determines a property's profitability, brand control, and guest relationships.
+You'll be tested on concepts like channel mix optimization, direct vs. indirect distribution, customer acquisition costs, and the balance between reach and margin.
 Every channel represents a trade-off: OTAs deliver volume but take commissions; direct bookings preserve margin but require marketing investment.

-The hospitality industry has undergone a distribution revolution in the past two decades, shifting from travel agent dominance to OTA power to a renewed push for direct relationships.
-When you encounter exam questions about marketing channels, think beyond the "what" to the "why"—why would a luxury resort prioritize different channels than a budget chain?
+The hospitality industry has undergone a distribution revolution over the past two decades, shifting from travel agent dominance to OTA power to a renewed push for direct relationships.
+When you encounter exam questions about marketing channels, think beyond the "what" to the "why."
+Why would a luxury resort prioritize different channels than a budget chain?
 Why do commission structures matter for RevPAR?
-Don't just memorize channel names—know what strategic function each serves and when properties should lean into or away from each option.
+Don't just memorize channel names.
+Know what strategic function each serves and when properties should lean into or away from each option.

 Direct Channels: Maximizing Margin and Control

-Direct channels allow hotels to own the guest relationship from first click to checkout.
+Direct channels let hotels own the guest relationship from first click to checkout.
 The strategic advantage is twofold: higher profit margins (no commissions) and complete control over brand messaging, pricing, and data capture.

 Hotel's Own Website